Ludipas/SPOUT-VVVV/README.md

 <h2><b>Use in VVVV</b></h2></br>

-Install Spout and Spout-to-NDI, this last one you can put in any convenient folder.
+Install Spout and Spout-to-NDI, this last one you can put in any convenient folder.</br>
-You must start a vvvv patch sender before opening/starting a vvvv patch receiver.
+You must start a vvvv patch sender before opening/starting a vvvv patch receiver.</br>
-The order of action is:
+The order of actions is:

 ON PC SENDER</br>
 1. Start VVVV </br>sender patch (with the node SPOUT sender)